 4) Create a Daily Gratitude and Accomplishment Journal

 Mindfulness may be about living in the present, but there is something to be said about appreciating everything you have already done and all that you have in your life too.

 Create a journal with two columns — one for your accomplishments and another for things you’re grateful for — and keep it at your work desk.
-Add in one item in each column every day.
+Add one item in each column every day.
 These don’t have to be ostentatious achievements either.
-Finishing work half an hour early to volunteer at a local soup kitchen or being grateful for packages that arrive a day earlier than planned are simple, but soulful, reminders worth jotting down.
+Finishing work half an hour early to volunteer at a local soup kitchen or being grateful for packages that arrive a day earlier than planned are simple but soulful, reminders worth jotting down.

 By the end of the week, the pages of the journal should be full of extraordinary ordinary things that you might have forgotten about otherwise.
 Now you’re mindful of their presence and thankful for how much they contribute to your life.

 Just as breathing forces you to let go and concentrate on inhaling and exhaling, mindful listening allows you to listen without judgment.
 If you have Pandora or Spotify on as background noise, put on shuffle and listen to the next song that comes up all the way through without skipping ahead.
 Listen thoughtfully and embrace the sounds within, including the lyrics, instruments, artist’s voice, and rhythm.

 If you’re about to meet with someone to discuss an assignment or taking a meeting via Skype, put away any distractions, and focus on the person in front of you.
 Give them your undivided attention.
 Listen carefully, ask questions, use body language to communicate, and take notes to show them you are here and invested in the conversation.